cancer-genomics/cfepigenetics/README.md

 * [Pre_Figure4.rmd](https://github.com/michaelnoe/cfepigenetics/blob/main/analysis/Pre_Figure4.rmd): contains a step-by-step guide which scripts will process the raw data (GRanges-objects; per sample) to intermediary files (per sample) and summarize them (all samples) into a summary-file, uploaded to this repository ([data](https://github.com/michaelnoe/cfepigenetics/blob/main/data)).
 This script requires the raw data (after [pre-processing](#pre-processing) the data from [Cristiano et al. and Mathios et al.](#required-data)).
 * [Pre_Figure4_Model_Ensemble.Rmd](https://github.com/michaelnoe/cfepigenetics/blob/main/analysis/Pre_Figure4_Model_Ensemble.Rmd): code that uses the summarized file (all samples) to generate the prediction model and generate a summarized file of this model.
 The code uses a 10-fold cross validation method, which needs to be manually changed for every fold (indicated in the code).
-* [Figure4.rmd](https://github.com/michaelnoe/cfepigenetics/blob/main/analysis/Figure4.rmd): process summarized files and generate Figure 4.
+* [Figure4.rmd](https://github.com/michaelnoe/cfepigenetics/blob/main/analysis/Figure4.rmd): process provided summarized file (analytic data) and generate Figure 4.

 Supplementary Figure 1
 ----------------------